immutable/contracts/contracts/random/README.md

 * Enables you to leverage a random number generation system designed by Immutable's cryptographers.
 * Allows you to build your game against an API that won't change.
 * The quality of the random numbers generated will improve as new capabilities are added to the platform.
-That is, the migration from ```block.hash``` to ```block.prevrandao``` when the BFT fork occurs will be seamless.
 * For off-chain randomness, allows you to leverage the random number provider that Immutable has agreements with.

 # Status